-The information below is intended to answer common questions from pro se bankruptcy filers and is not legal advice.
+The information below is intended to answer common questions from pro se bankruptcy filers (persons filing their own cases without attorneys) and is not legal advice.
 This information is subject to change without notice.

 IMPORTANT: If you are thinking of filing a bankruptcy petition without an attorney, you should read Filing for Bankruptcy Without an Attorney.
 This web page has been provided by the Administrative Office of the United States Courts' Judges Advisory Group and contains information to consider before filing a petition along with links to other helpful resources.

 What Type of Petition May I File?

 Minimum Requirements to Initiate Bankruptcy Case: